sralph/md-ws/README.md

 5) To verify that ISIS is advertising the system interface addresses.
 <img width="764" height="338" alt="image" src="https://github.com/user-attachments/assets/6fc86b4f-a8d6-49d0-b57f-9d187a0fa930" />

 7) To add traffic engineering capabilities that will be required for RSVP-TE lab.
+Add the command on both PE20 and PE30

 ```
 /configure router "Base" isis 0 traffic-engineering true